poooi/poi/content/certerror/en-US.md

 key: cert_error_markdown
 ---

 There is a certificate error occurred.
-It may be caused by using a proxy with self-assigned certificate, or under a man-in-a-middle attack.
+It may be caused by using a proxy with self-signed certificate, or under a man-in-the-middle attack.

 This certificate is assigned by **{{name}}** and its sha256 value is **{{value}}**.